-HVAC replacement costs can range from $3,250 to $12,586 for the average sized 2,000 sq. ft house in a moderate climate area.
+On average, HVAC replacement costs $7,918, with prices ranging from $3,250 to $12,586 for the US in 2020 according to Moderize.com.
 The cost of installation depends on the size of the house, if you’re installing a central A/C unit, heat pump, or furnace, and if any ductwork needs to be replaced.

 Factors Affecting HVAC Replacement Cost